 |On this page…|

 To create a fully specified mean-variance portfolio optimization problem, instantiate the Portfolio object using the portfolio constructor.
+For information on the workflow when using Portfolio objects, see Portfolio Object Workflow.

 Use the portfolio constructor Portfolio to create an instance of an object of the Portfolio class.
 You can use this constructor in several ways.
 To set up a portfolio optimization problem in a Portfolio object, the simplest syntax is: